chatsopond/Quick-Map/README.md

 # Quick-Map

-- There a [list](unsorted_cities.json) containg around 200,000 entries in JSON format.
+- There a [list](unsorted_cities.json) containing around 200,000 entries in JSON format.
-- The list will be seperated and grouped by first prefix.
+- The list will be separated and grouped by first prefix.
 The list is sorted in alphabetical order.
 - This app display the information
   - A map with a search field.
   - The UI is responsive while typing.